20 Tips to Cheaper Car Insurance

 8. Take the advanced driving test.
 Passing your advanced driving test will show your insurance company that you have extra skill when driving and are less likely to be involved in an accident.

 9. Don’t inflate the value of your car.
-Adding extra value to your car when you apply for your insurance quote will do nothing for you apart from increase your premium.
+Adding extra value to your car when you apply for your insurance quote will do nothing for you apart from increasing your premium.
 In the event your car is stolen or written off you will only be paid the market value of your car at the time of your accident.

 10. Look after your credit rating.
 Insurance companies are now looking at your credit score as part of the calculation for your insurance premium.
 Maintaining a good credit rating could avoid unnecessary additions to your premium.